If you change your thoughts you will change your life.

 The good news is that Cenegenics is well-positioned to help you address any sleep-related challenges you may face.
 From issues like Obstructive Sleep Apnea (OSA) to hormonal imbalances or even nutrition deficiencies, our team performs an extremely thorough assessment of health at the start of treatment to identify any underlying factors which could be contributing to sleep problems.
 Moreover, enhancing the quality and duration of sleep is one of the pillars on which our program is structured to help you lead a richer and healthier life.

 A final but important way in which Cenegenics can help you overcome depression is through hormone regulation.
-As mentioned above, hormone imbalances are one possible cause behind depression.
+As mentioned above, hormone imbalances are one possible cause of depression.
 If it’s determined that hormone replacement therapy may be needed to help you feel better – both physically and emotionally – our physicians can recommend a treatment method to help.

 In the majority of menopausal women who have received hormone replacement therapy, depression symptoms improved, along with sleep difficulties, anxiety, and overall quality of life.
 Depression is also linked to testosterone deficiency, and while testosterone replacement is often used to primarily treat physical symptoms, it has also been shown to improve in the domains of cognition and depression.